ChroniclesofIllumination/chroniclesofillumination.github.io/_posts/2018-03-31-switching-to-jekyll.md

         ```

       - The _tag_generator.py_ file needs to be tweaked for it to work properly.
 The default export using the _Exitwp_ tool is a **.markdown** file not a **.md** file, hence the appropriate change is needed in [this](https://github.com/qian256/qian256.github.io/blob/4c1239bf085d30d81c8df2e1bb41c21f5754192e/tag_generator.py#L19) line.

         Once you generate the different _tag_ pages, they will all get added to the  **header** section of your blog (making it a collossal mess).
 To avoid this, you can specify the list of pages you want in your header though `header_pages: ` in the `_config.yml` file.
-For intance, my page's `_config.yml` reads so:
+For instance, the `_config.yml` of this website reads as:

       ```ruby
       header_pages:
         - about.md
         - undocumented-explorations.md
       ```

-      Both these files exist in the root directory of my site at the moment, else, the full path must be specified.
+      Both these files exist in the root directory of my site at the moment.
+If this is not the case, the full path must be specified.

 So there it is.
 That's how to switch and have a functional website up and running.
 There are naturally a lot of things that can be modified, starting with the looks and also additional functionalities.
 But I plan to take them all up later, one at a time.